 Stillwater has two highways running through it: State Highway 51 (6th Avenue) runs east and west, and U.S. Route 177 (Perkins Road) runs north and south.
 The city is also served by a 7.2-mile spur that connects U.S. 177 to the Cimarron Turnpike.
 The Oklahoma Department of Transportation is responsible for state highways.

 Learn more about public parking, parking tickets and the parking validation program.
 You may also Pay your ticket online.

 Public transportation is provided by the OSU/Stillwater Community Transit System.
 Bus routes are operated within the Stillwater's city limits and on the OSU campus.
 Fees apply.

 Report & Track allows you to report potholes, sidewalk issues, street light outages and much more.

-View interactive map for latest information concerning all roadwork and temporary street closings.
+View an interactive map for the latest information concerning all roadwork and temporary street closings.